bozsahin/ccglab/README.md

 # ccglab
-Combinatory Categorial Grammar (CCG): All combinators, common grammar format, parsing to logical form, parameter estimation for probabilistic CCG.
+Combinatory Categorial Grammar (CCG): All combinators,  parsing to logical form and parameter estimation for CCG and probabilistic CCG.

 <b>There is an installer for ccglab, which I describe toward the bottom of README.